priya-147/M1_SmartBlindAssistant_UTIL/1_Requirements/_State of Research/README.md

  Visually impaired people find difficulties detecting obstacles in front of them, during walking in the street, which makes it dangerous.
 The smart stick comes as a proposed solution to enable them to identify the world around.
-In this paper we propose a solution, represented in a smart stick with infrared sensor to detect stair-cases and pair of ultrasonic sensor to detect any other obstacles in front of the user, within a range of four meters.
+In this paper I propose a solution, represented in a smart stick with infrared sensor to detect stair-cases and pair of ultrasonic sensor to detect any other obstacles in front of the user, within a range of four meters.
 Moreover, another sensor is placed at the bottom of the stick for the sake of avoiding puddles.
 Speech warning messages